Domestic Violence; a Process Not an Act

 He spoke of her in the worst terms to everyone he met.
 In fact, most of his conversation was wife bashing.

 He ridiculed her, and there was very little she did that pleased him.
 In fact, when she did something 'right' he would express disbelief that an idiot like her could actually remember from one minute to the next.

-She learned how to hide the bruises with makeup or to explain them by 'car accident' or 'falling down the steps' or 'walking into a door'.
+She learned how to hide the bruises with makeup or to explain them as caused by an accident or falling down stairs... whatever worked.